Gaétan de Rassenfosse: Research

 de Rassenfosse's laboratory performs empirical economic research in the following areas: intellectual property, patents, economics of innovation and science policy.
 His laboratory has documented the discrimination against foreigners in the patent system and has engaged in the production of open source data.

 In 2024, de Rassenfosse co-led, alongside Adam B. Jaffe, a study commissioned by the U.S. Patent and Trademark Office on the agency's fee structure.
 The study, mandated by the Unleashing American Innovators Act of 2022 (UAIA), was submitted to Congress in December 2024.

-The laboratory's research was featured in various news outlets such as RTS, Le Temps, WBI, and Swissinfo.
+The laboratory's research was featured in various news outlets such as RTS, Le Temps, Radio Canada and France Culture.

 de Rassenfosse received the International Geneva Award 2019 by the Swiss Network for International Studies (SNIS), the McKinsey & Company Scientific Award 2010 and the CeFIP Academic Award 2008.

+de Rassenfosse's research focuses on empirical analysis of innovation systems, intellectual property rights (IPR), patent systems, and science, technology & innovation (STI) policy, often utilising large‐scale patent and innovation data sets.

+His work has investigated topics such as the price elasticity of demand for patents; for example, his early article "On the price elasticity of demand for patents" examined how patent filing responds to fee changes.

+He has also contributed to the measurement of inventive activity via large‐scale patent counts, for instance, "The worldwide count of priority patents: A new indicator of inventive activity".
+More recent streams of his research address patent quality and examiner behaviour (e.g., "Low‐quality patents in the eye of the beholder: Evidence from multiple examiners"), the commercialisation of inventions (e.g., "A new approach to measuring invention commercialization: An application to the SBIR program"), and the effects of innovation procurement by governments (e.g., "Buyers' role in innovation procurement: Evidence from U.S. military R&D contracts").